mdp/JsPoker/README.md

 # JS Poker

-A No-limit Texas Hold'em poker tournament for Javascript bots.
+A No-limit Texas Hold'em poker tournament for Javascript bots played via pull requests with Travis CI as the dealer.

-### Current Bounty $50USD paid to the winner via Bitcoin
+### Current Bounty $50USD paid to the winner via Bitcoin (Challenge: 2x return on your money)

+As the complexity ramps up, the challenge difficulty will decrease.

 ## Introduction

-JsPoker is an automated poker competition, where your opponents are bots writen in Javascript.
+JsPoker is an automated poker competition, where your opponents are bots written in Javascript.
 At the moment they are each quite unintelligent/unimaginative.
 The challenge is to write a competitor in JS that can handily beat them all over the course of 50 tournaments, each with a maximum of 500 hands.

-You win if your bot doubles it's money (may change if it's too difficult), and we consider a bounty claimed when your bot is submitted via a pull request and the Travis-CI tests pass.
+You win if your bot beats the challenged return on it's money, and we consider a bounty claimed when your bot is submitted via a pull request and the Travis-CI tests pass.
 (Tests will run the tournament simulation and pass or fail based on performance)

+_Example_:

+Each bot starts with $1000 for every tournament, regardless of past performance.
+It must play 50 tournaments against the other bots.
+Therefore the bot is putting up $50k in total in the tournaments and needs to see a return of $100k if the challenge is 2x.
+This may seem hard, but keep in mind that over the course of 50 tournaments, the other bots are putting $300k into the pot, you only need to take 1/3 of this.

 If you win, your bot will be added to the table to play future bots.

-## Why/Goals
+## Why

 Like many people, I like to play poker and lose money.
 The obvious next step is to automate this.

-My long term goal is to build a platform that allows people to play their bots against each other in real time for real money.

 #### Goals

+MachinePoker (The library behind JsPoker) will eventually be a platform that allows people to play their bots against each other in real time for real money (In jurisdictions that allow it)

 - Anyone with a small amount of programming experience should be able to play.
 - It should be easy to run a tournament for a group of competitors safely (Skilled play vs Clever hacks)
 - Competitors should be able to lose (or win) real money.
 - Hardware constraints (ex.
 Bots are each hosted on their own Raspberry Pi)

-I'd love to be running real tournament next year in a location that legally allows it.
+For now, you play against opensource bots via a Pull Request and win if the Travis CI tests pass.

 ## How to play